-Don't learn a language during lockdown
+Don't force yourself to learn a language during lockdown

 This is not a post about language learning.
 I’m not well… and I’m angry.
 I started writing this blog post on March 2020, at the beginning of the quarantine, because I knew it would be a problem in this community.
 Of course I was too overwhelmed to ever finish it.
 But given this subject keeps popping back up, I decided to give it another shot.